TheJuki/KFormMaster/README.md

 }
 ```

+### Cache Form Elements
+By default, RecyclerView will cache 2 views.
+By setting cacheForm = true in the FormBuildHelper, all form elements will be cached instead of recycled.
+Set this if you have a small form.

 ### Set form element value change listener to get changed value instantly
 While creating a new instance of FormBuildHelper, add a listener in the constructor